ak9675/SimpleTimeService/terraform/README.md

 ****Infrastructure Overview****
 **The Terraform setup provisions:**

-_**`A Virtual Private Cloud (VPC) with 2 public and 2 private subnets.
+1-A Virtual Private Cloud (VPC) with 2 public and 2 private subnets.

-An Internet Gateway.
+2-An Internet Gateway.

-An Application Load Balancer (ALB) in public subnets to expose the service.
+3-An Application Load Balancer (ALB) in public subnets to expose the service.

-An ECS Cluster.
+4-An ECS Cluster.

-An ECS Fargate task/service to run your container, deployed to private subnets.
+5-An ECS Fargate task/service to run your container, deployed to private subnets.

-Appropriate Security Groups and IAM Roles.`**_
+6-Appropriate Security Groups and IAM Roles.`**_

-Prerequisites
+**Prerequisites**
-Terraform CLI:
+_Terraform CLI:
-AWS CLI:
+AWS CLI:_

 AWS Account & Credentials: Configure your AWS CLI with programmatic access (aws configure).
 Ensure your IAM user has necessary permissions (VPC, EC2, ECS, ALB, IAM, CloudWatch access).